 In Romans 12:2 it says that we need to change the way that we think.
 Many times we just try to changes our actions and the things that we do.
 What God wants us to do it to change the way that we think.
 When we think about things from God’s perspective then we act in a way that He wants us to.
 When we turn over a new leaf in our life it should be to start thinking about things the way that God does.

 As you make resolutions and think about things that you can change for the new year try turning over a new leaf.
 Try thinking about things God’s way.
 How do we think about things God’s way?
 By renewing our mind which comes from reading and meditating on God’s Word, the Bible.

 Incoming search terms:

-- turning over a new leaf bible lesson
+- sermons on turning over a new leaf

-- turning over a new leaf bible verse
+- what does God say about turning over a new leaf

-- turn over a new leaf bible lesson
+- words of God to make people turn a new leaf

 2 Corinthians 9:15